MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-release-notes-update-one.md

 - Priority: 700
 - Name: Outbound_Allow_SMB445

-### Known issues for Cloud Admins operating Azure App Service on Azure Stack
+### Known issues for cloud admins operating Azure App Service on Azure Stack

 Refer to the documentation in the [Azure Stack 1802 Release Notes](azure-stack-update-1903.md)

 ## Next steps

 - For an overview of Azure App Service, see [Azure App Service on Azure Stack overview](azure-stack-app-service-overview.md).
-- For more information about how to prepare to deploy App Service on Azure Stack, see [Before you get started with App Service on Azure Stack](azure-stack-app-service-before-you-get-started.md).
+- For more information about how to prepare to deploy App Service on Azure Stack, see [Prerequisites for deploying App Service on Azure Stack](azure-stack-app-service-before-you-get-started.md).